-- Multipler Settings allows you to enable Multiplayer by setting a callsign and server. - FGCom Settings allows you to configure voice communications with other Multiplayer users. - Chat Dialog allows you to chat with other aircraft in the multi-player environment. - Chat Menu (-) allows you to send common chat messages to other aircraft or ATC in the multi-player environment.
-Some menus contain sub-menus of options. - Pilot List displays list of the other multi-player pilots within range, along with their distance, heading and altitude. - MPCarrier Selection displays a list of the available MPCarriers. - Debug menu contains various options outside the scope of this guide. - Help - Help opens the help system in a browser window. - Aircraft Help displays information specific to the aircraft. - Aircraft Checklists displays specific checklists for this aircraft, if available. - Common Aircraft Keys lists the basic keys for controlling the aircraft. - Basic Simulator Keys lists the basic keys for the controlling the simulator. - Joystick Configuration allows you to configure your joystick from within the simulator, including axes and button assignments.
+- Multipler Settings allows you to enable Multiplayer by setting a callsign and server. - FGCom Settings allows you to configure voice communications with other Multiplayer - Chat Dialog allows you to chat with other aircraft in the multi-player environment. - Chat Menu (-) allows you to send common chat messages to other aircraft or ATC in the multi-player environment.
+Some menus contain sub-menus of options. - Pilot List displays list of the other multi-player pilots within range, along with their distance, heading and altitude. - MPCarrier Selection displays a list of the available MPCarriers. - Debug menu contains various options outside the scope of this guide.